 Financial Support for MSIS Students

 The University of Tennessee, Knoxville, Master of Science in Information Sciences (MSIS) program is not only a nationally ranked, top-10 program in library and information studies according to US News & World Report, it is also among the most affordable online programs of its kind.
-Residents of Tennessee, Delaware, and West Virginia are eligible to receive in-state tuition and residents of other US states receive near-in-state tuition levels for online courses.
+Residents of Tennessee, Arkansas, Delaware, and West Virginia are eligible to receive in-state tuition and residents of other US states receive near-in-state tuition levels for online courses.
 Receive the same great educational experience whether you choose to study online or on-campus.
+Visit OneStop to learn more about our tuition rates.

 SIS Scholarships